 Community Coat Closet

-- The partnership between SPARK and the Forsyth County Sheriff’s Office provides winter wear in all Winston-Salem/Forsyth County Schools and to others in need.
+The partnership between SPARK and the Forsyth County Sheriff’s Office provides winter wear to community members in need.
 Coats, hats, gloves, and scarves are accepted year-round.

 Consignment Furniture Emporium